uwla/vue-form-builder/README.md

 # VUE FORM BUILDER

-`VueFormBuilder` is a Vue3 plugin that automatically generates  beautiful  forms from declarative rules.
+`VueFormBuilder` is a Vue  plugin that automatically generates  beautiful  forms from declarative rules.

 1. [Features](#features)